InterCooperative-Network/icn-v3/rfcs/0001-planetary-mesh-architecture.md

 *   `crates/common/icn-identity`

 This list aims to be comprehensive for the context of this RFC.
 Specific versions or commit hashes are not included here but can be found in the project's dependency management files (e.g., `Cargo.toml`).

+## 11. Concluding Summary

+The Planetary Mesh represents a foundational shift in how decentralized computation can be coordinated across a global network.
+By combining peer-to-peer messaging, verifiable execution, and cooperative economic incentives, the mesh enables a robust, scalable, and trust-anchored alternative to centralized compute infrastructure.

+This RFC has outlined the architecture of the `MeshNode`, the data and protocol layers that support job bidding and execution, and the deep integration points with the broader ICN ecosystem—from governance to economics to reputation.
+It also addresses critical security concerns and charts a clear path forward for future enhancements, including redundant execution, advanced workflows, and federation-aware routing.

+The architecture presented here is intended not as a final blueprint, but as a solid foundation for collaborative development, experimentation, and ongoing refinement.
+As the ICN grows and evolves, the Planetary Mesh will continue to serve as a key enabler of decentralized cooperation and compute sovereignty.